 Complex issues confront the modern world; dealing with them requires scientific learning and skills.
-Instructors and staff in the department provide learning environments that help students recognize and strengthen their abilities across different scientific disciplines, improve their investigative and communicative skills, and act with greater scientific awareness in their roles as citizens.
-Students become effective learners as well as good communicators through scientific perspectives.
+Instructors and staff in the Department of Sciences provide learning environments that help students recognize and strengthen their abilities across different scientific disciplines, improve their investigative and communicative skills, and act with greater scientific awareness in their roles as citizens.
+By embracing scientific perspectives, students become effective learners as well as good communicators.
 Our goal is to inspire students to continue their scientific learning long after they leave the laboratory or classroom.

 In our lower-division courses in biology and physics, we provide engaging, hands-on learning environments using innovative instructional methods.
-All of our laboratory courses are taught in an integrated studio format, with discussions, presentations, lectures, reflection, analysis, and experimentation blended together in a common time, allowing for all modes of instruction to be linked closely together.
-From a solid foundation in scientific method and practice, we move students beyond concrete specifics to the discovery of general principles and scientific concepts.
+All of our laboratory courses are taught in an integrated studio format, with discussions, presentations, lectures, reflection, analysis, and experimentation blended together in a common time, allowing for all modes of instruction to be closely linked.
+From a solid foundation in scientific method and practice, students then move beyond concrete specifics to the discovery of general principles and scientific concepts.